intuit/intuit-spring-cloud-config-validator/README.md

 # Setup

+Go to the section for Production deployment as described below.

 After your Github Enterprise is setup, make sure to follow the steps at the [Setup Config Repo Pre-receive Hook](https://github.com/intuit/spring-cloud-config-validator/wiki/Setup-Config-Repo-Pre-receive-Hook) section.

 # Validations